yoanlcq/vek/README.md

 ## Can I use it on Stable ?

-Yes !
-Disable the `repr_simd` and `repr_aligned` features, but don't expect miracles to happen with regards to perf.

-## This crate misses one or more optimized operations for my target platform (or, some parts could be improved) !

-I care about this.
-Whether you actually need them or not, file an issue on the Github repo and let's see what we can do.
-However please avoid filing a PR before discussing the matter in an issue.
+Yes!
+You only have to disable the `repr_simd` and `repr_aligned` features.

 ## This crate is so slow to compile!

-Sorry for that - it's caused by extensive use of macros and generics.
-Also, it appears that incremental compilation doesn't help much here.
+Disable default features, then selectively enable the ones you need.
+It's unlikely that you need absolutely all of `vek`'s types, so pick the few that you'll actually use.

+On my machine, restricting features to only include the `Mat4` and `Vec4` types made build times go from 24 seconds to 3 seconds!

-Try to disable default features, then selectively enable the ones you need.
-In particular, disabling the `repr_simd` feature should approximately divide build times by two.
+Also, disabling the `repr_simd` feature should approximately divide build times by two.

 ## How do I shuffle a vector ?